 Now for a tip that fringes on the creative side and can still be used within the corporate market somewhat.
 We used this technique while running single color designs mainly on beach towels, however it can be done on anything terry cloth including golf towels.
 First you need to hoop solvy within your frame instead of pelon, and then wind your bobbins with the same thread color as using for the front.
 Obviously it works best with embellishment designs and symmetrical logos that are reversible but even when a design doesn’t hold these attributes it still gives the embroidery a finished look on the reverse side.

 Creating loose fill designs specifically for this technique generally works best because of the lack of stability by not using the typical backings.
 On the other hand once the solvy dissolves away it tends to lend itself well to the intended purpose of being functional and absorbent.

-Finally, and the easiest option, is if you have either Hatch or Wilcom Embroidery software.
+Finally, and the easiest option, is if you have either Hatch or Wilcom Embroidery software (If you don’t, click here to download a full 30 day free trial of Hatch).
 These software programs come with an “Auto-Fabric Assist” tool which at the click of a button automatically adjusts stitch count, push & pull compensation and density virtually perfectly for the type of fabric you’ve selected.
 Yes, terry cloth is an option.
 Moreover, you can use a simple technique called the “Hatch Smash” technique for optimal results as well!